wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 And when we reach back to the gift of memory, why do we so often find warmth, not fear?
 A shimmering moment, chosen and held.
 Is this not the true trick — that our machinery allows such a fold?
 That beauty and danger are written to the same pathways, but it is beauty we choose to revisit.
 Does the ciliate choose?
 Or is this the art of evolved mind — to seek, to savor, to remember kindness?

+But the holding — this is ours.
+The memory lives within this singular braid of matter and motion that I call my body.
+These atoms, for now, remember.
+The skipping motion, the gold in the mirror — no other entity holds this trace.
+When these atoms dissolve — to earth, to air — the imprint will release.
+Until then, it is mine alone.
+I am, like any ciliate, a collection of responses.
+But unlike them, I carry memory — I choose what to hold.
+I seek kindness.
+I seek home.

 Elsewhere, vesicles quiver, synapses leap.
 An action potential dances the synaptic cleft, voltage-gated channels opening in perfect sequence.
 Outside, the city breathes — but within, a neural city stirs: dendrites branching, astrocytes whispering, neuromodulators shaping the moment.

 What is thought but coherence across scales?